santiag0m/cardio/README.md

 The model was trained on Colombian Population from the city of Bogota and has been validated using retrospective data so far.

-**IT IS NOT READY FOR MEDICAL USE**, and is only provided as an educational tool only.
+**IT IS NOT READY FOR MEDICAL USE**, and is provided as an educational tool only.

 ## Overview of the code